easpaas/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 - [ ]Dropdown form component for pizza size
 - [ ]Checklist form component for toppings - at least 4 (hint: name each separately!)
 - [ ] Text input form component for special instructions
-- [ ] An Add to Order button that submits form and returns a database record of name, pizza size, sauce, and special instructions
+- [ ] An Add to Order button that submits form and returns a database record of name, pizza size, toppings, and special instructions

 #### Testing MVP